Grant FAQs

 How do I apply?

-Our application window closes on Friday, February 23, 2024.
-You can find our application here.
+Our application window closes on Friday, February 21, 2025.
+(Application link will be available to you here once it is open.)
 If you miss your chance to apply, please follow our progress and return next year!

 What is the grant review process?